GwanWingYan/tape/README_old.md

 `mspid`: MSP ID that the user is associated to

-`private_key`: path to the private key.
+`privateKey`: path to the private key.
 If you are using BYFN as your base, this can be:
 ```
 crypto-config/peerOrganizations/org1.example.com/users/User1@org1.example.com/msp/keystore/priv_sk
 ```

-`sign_cert`: path to the user certificate.
+`signCert`: path to the user certificate.
 If you are using BYFN as your base, this can be:
 ```
 crypto-config/peerOrganizations/org1.example.com/users/User1@org1.example.com/msp/signcerts/User1@org1.example.com-cert.pem
 ```